A polytopal generalization of Apollonian packings and Descartes' theorem: Polytopal sphere packings: background

-For every $0\leq k\leq d$, a $(d+1)$-polytope $\mathcal{P}$ is said to be $k$-scribed if all its $k$-faces are tangent to the unit sphere of $\eud$.
-A $k$-scribed polytope is called \textit{inscribed}, \textit{edge-scribed}, \textit{ridge-scribed} and \textit{circunscribed} if $k=0,1,d-1,d$ respectively.
-A polytope is said to be \textit{$k$-scribable} if it admits a realization which is $k$-scribed.
-Any regular $(d+1)$-polytope is \textit{$k$-scribable} for every $0\leq k\leq d$ (by properly centering and rescaling by a suitable value).
-If $\P$ is a $(d+1)$-polytope containing the origin in its interior then $\P$ is $k$-scribed if and only if $\P^*$ is $(d-k)$-scribed (see \cite{chenpadrol} for more general results).\\
+For every $0\leq k\leq d-1$, a $d$-polytope $\mathcal{P}$ is $k$-\textit{scribed} if all its $k$-faces are tangent to the unit sphere $\mathbb S^{d-1}\subset\eud$.
+A $k$-scribed $d$-polytope is called \textit{inscribed}, \textit{edge-scribed}, \textit{ridge-scribed} and \textit{circumscribed} if $k=0,1,d-2,d-1$ respectively.
+A $d$-polytope is said to be \textit{$k$-scribable} if it admits a realisation which is $k$-scribed.
+If $\P$ is a $d$-polytope containing the origin in its interior then $\P$ is $k$-scribed if and only if $\P^*$ is $(d-k-1)$-scribed \cite{chenpadrol}.
+Concerning edge-scribability, all $d$-polytopes are edge-scribable for $d=2,3$ \cite{bright-sch}.
+In dimension $d\ge4$, there are examples of non-edge-scribable polytopes \cite{schulte87}.

-For any regular $(d+1)$-polytope $\P$, we denote by $\ell_\P$ the half edge-length of a regular edge-scribed realization of $\P$.
-The values of $\ell_\P$ for every regular $(d+1)$-polytope are presented in the following table adapted from \cite[p.
-293]{coxeter1973regular}.